watson-developer-cloud/assistant-with-discovery/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/deployPicture.PNG)

+When setup is complete, you are informed that you need to add a WORKSPACE_ID.

 <a name="returnbluemix">
-7 When setup is complete, you need to add a WORKSPACE_ID .
-Navigate to your Bluemix Dashboard and [import a workspace](#workspace).
-Setup your workspace then return to these steps.
+7 Navigate to your Bluemix Dashboard and [import a workspace](#workspace).
+Setup your workspace then <b>return to these steps</b>.
 </a>

 8 After you have set up a workspace, [add the WORKSPACE_ID environment variable](#env).